Midland College: University Center

 The Midland College University Center offers students several options for either beginning or completing their education.
 Programs and courses are now offered by seven area and online universities: Texas Tech University, Lubbock Christian University, the University of Texas of the Permian Basin, Sul Ross State University, Angelo State University, Howard Payne University, and Western Governors University.
 Four master's degrees and 11 bachelor's degrees, plus Midland College's Bachelor of Applied Technology in Organizational Management and two teacher certification programs, are now offered on the Midland College campus.

 Early College High School

 Early College High School (ECHS) at Midland College is located on the main campus in the Allison Fine Arts Building.
 The school welcomed its first freshman class on August 24, 2009.
-The goal for ECHS is that by the time "the students receive their high school diploma, they will also have an associate’s degree from Midland College."
+The goal for ECHS is that by the time "the students receive their high school diploma, they will also have an associate's degree from Midland College."
+In 2022, ECHS @ MC was designated a National Blue Ribbon School.